Aleppo rebels outgunned but confident as siege bites

 The air strikes have been accompanied by ground assaults by government forces, including Shi'ite militias from Iraq and Lebanon.
 Their clearest advance so far is the capture of ground to the north of Aleppo, including the Handarat camp.

 The army has also reported gains in the city center itself.
 The rebels have consistently said these have been repelled.
+A Syrian military source said the army had gained control over several industrial facilities and an agricultural college located in northeastern Aleppo on Friday.

 The Syrian Observatory for Human Rights, a British-based group monitoring the war, said the government advances so far did not match the intensity of the firepower unleashed.